LukaKljun/LukaKljun/README.md

 - 👋 Hi, I am @LukaKljun
-- 🌱 I’m currently a student of Vegova Ljubljana
+- 🏫 I’m currently a Computer Science student of Vegova Ljubljana
 - 🟧 Working at WiseTechnologies
-- 🏫 Programing with esp32
+- 🌱 Programing with esp32
 - 🚀 Vegova team Cansat 2024/25
 - 😌 Feel free to contact me about anything.
 <!---